Clearwire to tap Sprint money but continue Dish talks

 Clearwire already declined the $160 million of the Sprint financing in January and February, saying that it had to do so in order to review the Dish offer.

-Clearwire said it has not made any decisions about whether it would accept future instalments of the Sprint money.
+Clearwire said it has not made any decisions about whether it would accept future installments of the Sprint money.

 It did not explain on Wednesday how it could continue talks with Dish despite its apparent flouting of the condition.